 Standard – $75

 The Tuft and Needle pillow is neither too soft nor too firm, but is somewhere in between.
-We actually got the chance to test it out for ourselves in our hands-on review and concluded that it’s a great pillow for both side sleepers and back sleepers.
-Unlike a lot of traditional memory foam pillows, it manages to retain its shape over time, making it ideal for anyone sleeping on their back night after night.
+We actually got the chance to test it out for ourselves in our hands-on review and we can confirm from firsthand experience that it’s great for side and back sleepers alike.
+Unlike a lot of traditional memory foam pillows, it manages to retain its shape over time, so it’s great for anyone who exclusively sleeps on their back.
 If you’re looking for a good balance of comfort, support, and temperature, the T&N Adaptive Foam pillow is definitely the first option you should consider.

 - People who sleep hot